Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 This README contains notes to aid contributors and maintainers for this repo.
 It's a living document, so feel free to suggest changes any time.

+This is a GitHub app which can be installed at the organization level via: https://github.com/apps/brn-bot

 ## Dev notes

 ### Quick start